smartondev/gwbackupy/README.md

 - is still abandoned (??)
 - authentication method is not usable in Google Workspace wide
-- only supports gmail messages
+- designed only for gmail messages
-- only supports IMAP protocol
+- only supports IMAP protocol (slow and limited speed)

 ## Functionality